aseaboyer-intrax/stdclassjs/README.md

 The `neo` method also does not really create a factory pattern since the instance it returns is of the class it's statically attached to.
 There's nothing abstract about it, and therefore it's not a factory pattern.

-Just in case library status is still in doubt, `mixin` and `cleanupClassMethods` are provided so that the utility methods can be added and removed from existing classes without side effects.
+Just in case library status is still in doubt, `StdClass.mixin` and `StdClass.cleanup` are provided so that the utility methods can be added and removed from existing classes without side effects.
 This makes it sort of a persistant toolkit if anything ;).

 I'm not against frameworks, but IoC flow can be a little hard to follow (and maintain) due to JavaScript's extremely flexible runtime object oriented features.
 Therefore, I prefer to constrain my use of the IoC pattern to my application logic (usually an MV* framework), rather than have layers of frameworks as dependencies.